AliBaheri/P3-Writeup/README.md

 ### Model Architecture and Training Strategy

 The model is based on Nvidia architecture with more dropout layers to prevent overfitting.
-To deal with a large amount of data, I used data generator to train the model much more memory-efficient.
-The images have also been processed using the brightness technique, shadow augmentation technique, and flip images technique using openCV libraries.
+To deal with a large amount of data, I used data generator to train the model.
+The images have also been processed using the brightness, shadow augmentation, and flip images techniques using openCV libraries.

 <p align="center">